MirageOfCharles/Shoot-The-Asteroid/README.md

 ---

 Basically there's three types of rocks that try to hit you.
 You have to handle each one differently.
-First, the Basic Rock.

 <table>
   <tr>